Salvation in Christianity: Jehovah's Witnesses

 According to Jehovah's Witnesses, atonement for sins comes only through the life, ministry, and death of Jesus Christ.
 They believe Jesus was the "second Adam", being the pre-existent and sinless Son of God who became the human Messiah of Israel, and that he came to undo Adamic sin.

 Witnesses believe that the sentence of death given to Adam and subsequently his offspring by God required an equal substitute or ransom sacrifice of a perfect man.
-They believe that salvation is possible only through Jesus' ransom sacrifice, and that individuals cannot be reconciled to God until they repent of their sins, and then call on the name of God through Jesus.
+They believe that salvation is possible only through Jesus's ransom sacrifice, and that individuals cannot be reconciled to God until they repent of their sins, and then call on the name of God through Jesus.
 Salvation is described as a free gift from God, but is said to be unattainable without obedience to Christ as King and good works, such as baptism, confession of sins, evangelizing, and promoting God's Kingdom, that are prompted by faith.
 According to their teaching, the works prove faith is genuine.
 "Preaching the good news" is said to be one of the works necessary for salvation, both of those who preach and those to whom they preach.
 They believe that people in the "last days" can be "saved" by identifying Jehovah's Witnesses as God's theocratic organization, and by serving God as a part of it.